Akash3121/Blockchain/Web3-usecase-analysis: Decentralized-car-rentals.md

 **Improved Trust and Transparency**: All transactions are recorded on the blockchain.

 **Automated Processes**: Smart contracts manage payments, deposits, and penalties.

-Enhanced Security and Privacy: User data is decentralized and secure.
+**Enhanced Security and Privacy**: User data is decentralized and secure.
 Global Accessibility and Inclusivity: Operates across borders without central intermediaries.
 Reduced Costs and Fees: Eliminates middlemen, lowering fees.